kausik-t/EDA_Demo/README.md

 1. Clone the repository:
 2. git clone: (https://github.com/kausik-t/EDA_Demo.git)

-3.Install the required dependencies: pip install -r requirements.txt
-4. Run the Colab notebook:
+3. Run the Colab notebook:

-5. ## Usage
+## Usage

 The Colab notebook `Kidney Disease Prediction.ipynb` contains the code for data preprocessing, model training, and evaluation.
 Follow the instructions in the notebook to execute the code and train the machine learning model.